just-be-weird/react-vite-graphql-ts-template/README.md

 ## Challenge

-1. You've been provided data of directory tree having a list of directories and associated files.
+1. You've been provided JSON data of file directory structure having a list of directories and its associated files.
-2. Using this data render a VS-code like file tree.
+2. Using this data, render an expanding file tree/explorer.
 3. For each directory when we hover provide an option to add a new directory or file.

-**Bonus**:
+### Note
+> Hook to get this data is in `src/api/hook/useFileDataStore.ts`.
+>
+> You can start your work form this file `src/components/WorkArea/index.tsx`.

+**Extra**:

-- Test when a directory is expanded shows correct content and hides it when clicked again.
+- How would you test when a directory is expanded shows the correct content and hides it when clicked again?
-- Use TS to type e.g. function arg, return type, data, local vars and the response.
+- Use TS to type e.g., function arg, return type, data, local vars and the response.

 ## Features